api-platform/docs/distribution/index.md

 > *API Platform* is the most advanced API platform, in any framework or language.

-Fabien Potencier, creator of Symfony
+Fabien Potencier (creator of Symfony), SymfonyCon 2017

 [API Platform](https://api-platform.com) is a powerful but easy to use **full-stack** framework dedicated to API-driven projects.
-It contains a **PHP** library to create fully-featured APIs supporting industry-leading standards (JSON-LD, GraphQL, OpenAPI...), provides ambitious **JavaScript** tooling to consume those APIs in a breath (admin, PWA and mobile apps generators, hypermedia client...) and is shipped with a nice **Docker** and **Kubernetes** integration to develop and deploy instantly in the cloud.
+It contains a **PHP** library to create fully-featured APIs supporting industry-leading standards (JSON-LD, GraphQL, OpenAPI...), provides ambitious **JavaScript** tooling to consume those APIs in a snap (admin, PWA and mobile apps generators, hypermedia client...) and is shipped with a nice **Docker** and **Kubernetes** integration to develop and deploy instantly in the cloud.

 The easiest and more powerful way to get started is to download the API Platform official distribution.
 It contains:

-* an API skeleton, including with [the server-side component](https://api-platform.com/docs/core/), [the Symfony 4 microframework](https://symfony.com/doc/current/setup/flex.html) and [the Doctrine ORM](http://docs.doctrine-project.org/projects/doctrine-orm/)
+* an API skeleton, including with [the server-side component](../core/index.md), [the Symfony 4 microframework](https://symfony.com/doc/current/setup/flex.html) and [the Doctrine ORM](http://docs.doctrine-project.org/projects/doctrine-orm/)
 * a dynamic JavaScript admin, leveraging the hypermedia capabilities of API Platform and built on top of [React](https://reactjs.org/) and [Admin On Rest](https://github.com/marmelab/admin-on-rest)
-* A Progressive Web App skeleton, generated with [Create React App](https://github.com/facebookincubator/create-react-app) and containing the tools to scaffold your own React/[Redux](https://redux.js.org/) app in one command
+* a Progressive Web App skeleton, generated with [Create React App](https://github.com/facebookincubator/create-react-app) and containing the tools to scaffold your own React/[Redux](https://redux.js.org/) app in one command
-* A [Docker](https://docker.com)-based setup to bootstrap the project in a single command, providing:
+* a [Docker](https://docker.com)-based setup to bootstrap the project in a single command, providing:
-  * Servers for the API and JavaScript apps
+  * servers for the API and JavaScript apps
-  * A [Varnish Cache](http://varnish-cache.org/) server enabling the [API Platform's built-in invalidation cache mechanism](https://api-platform.com/docs/core/performance/#enabling-the-builtin-http-cache-invalidation-system)
+  * a [Varnish Cache](http://varnish-cache.org/) server enabling the [API Platform's built-in invalidation cache mechanism](../core/performance.md#enabling-the-builtin-http-cache-invalidation-system)
-  * A development HTTP/2 and HTTPS proxy (allowing, for instance, to test the provided [service workers](https://developer.mozilla.org/fr/docs/Web/API/Service_Worker_API))
+  * a development HTTP/2 and HTTPS proxy (allowing, for instance, to test the provided [service workers](https://developer.mozilla.org/fr/docs/Web/API/Service_Worker_API))
-  * A [Helm](https://helm.sh/) chart to deploy the API in any [Kubernetes](https://kubernetes.io/) cluster
+  * a [Helm](https://helm.sh/) chart to deploy the API in any [Kubernetes](https://kubernetes.io/) cluster

 To discover how the framework works, we will create an API to manage a bookshop.